AndyHill-PITS/beyondthebackdoor/src/pages/contact.md

 ---
-title: "Contact Us"
+title: Contact
-layout: contact
+layout: contact.njk
-permalink: "contact/index.html"
+permalink: contact/index.html
+welcome_heading: Contact Us
-body: >
+intro_text: >
-  We'd love to hear from you.
-Please fill in the form below and we’ll get back to you as soon as we can.
+  If you’d like to make more of the space you’ve got, but don’t know where to begin, we’d love to hear from you.
+  Drop us a message below to request a free consultation, and we’ll put together some initial ideas.
 ---